Loading...

 The heading will be large so that it is clear and easy for the users to read.

-For part four, what information will be on your two sub pages?
+For part four, what information will be on your two subpages?
 Write a heading and some general information about each subpage.

-I will have subpages with the headings About Us and Our Aims.
-The About Us page will have a subheading, take a deep breath and then give some details about the charity and why their mission is important.
+I will have subpages with the headings about us and our aims.
+The about us page will have a subheading, take a deep breath, and then give some details about the charity, and why their mission is important.

-The Our Aim sub page will have a bullet list that outlines the three most important aims that the charity has.
+The our aim subpage will have a bullet list that outlines the three most important aims that the charity has.

-Remember, if you need to pause the video and go and add any detail to your answers, you can do that now.
+Remember, if you need to pause the video and go and add any detail to your answers, you can that now.

 We are now moving on to the second part of today's lesson where we're going to add content and website navigation.